Fundrise vs LendingClub

 Fundrise uses the funds you invest to purchase real estate.
 For this reason, there is a 60 day waiting period for withdrawing funds.
 There are also quarterly redemption periods.

 This is why it is important to understand what you are investing in when you invest with Fundrise.
 Investors should aim for a long-term investment of at least a 5-year time horizon when investing with Fundrise.
 This Real estate investment is not highly liquid and may not be for everyone!

 It is important that investors understand that Fundrise cannot guarantee distributions or liquidity.

-To invest with the Fundrise platform you must pay a fee of 1% per year.
+To invest with the Fundrise platform you pay a fee of 1% per year.
 They do not charge any other hidden fees and there is no front load fee with Fundrise.
-The returns shown above are the returns after Fundrise collects the 1% fee.
+This platform is very transparent about their fee structure.

 - The minimum to start investing with the Starter Portfolio is $500.

 - Small retail investors are able to access private real estate investments.